Canary Islanders: Statistics

-Among the believers 38.7% go to religious services frequently.
+Among the believers 38.7% attend religious services frequently.

 Canarian diaspora

-Historically, the Canary Islands have served as a hub between Spain and the Americas; favoured by that circumstance, large groups of Canary islanders have emigrated and settled all over the New World as early as the 15th century, mainly in Cuba, Puerto Rico, Dominican Republic, Colombia, Venezuela and Uruguay.
+Historically, the Canary Islands have served as a hub between Spain and the Americas; favoured by that circumstance, large groups of Canary islanders have emigrated and settled all over the New World as early as the 15th century, mainly in Cuba, Puerto Rico, Dominican Republic, Venezuela and Uruguay.

 Demographics

-The Canarian population includes long-tenured and new waves of mainland Spanish immigrants, including Andalucians, Galicians, Castilians, Catalans, Basques and Asturians of Spain; old settlers of Portuguese, Italian, the Dutch or Flemish, British, and French origin, as well as recent foreign-born arrivals.
+The Canarian population includes long-tenured and new waves of mainland Spanish immigrants, old settlers of Portuguese, Italian, Flemish, British, and French origin, as well as recent foreign-born arrivals.
 In 2019 the total population was 2,153,389, of which 72.1% were native Canary Islanders.
 A total of 80.6%, or 1,735,457, were born in Spain and 19.4%, or 417,932, were born outside the country.
 Of these, the majority are from the Americas, mainly from Venezuela (66,573) and Cuba (41,792) and Colombia (31,368).
 There are 38,768 people from Africa, the majority from Morocco (24,268).